backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS Read Replica & Multi AZ.md

 > [!tip]- If you see key words like *high availability* and *automatic failover* then always go for RDS multi AZ.
 > Although you can have read replicas in different regions they don't offer automatic failover.
 You have to manually promote it.

+> [!question]- How does *OS patching* take place in multi AZ?
+> - Perform maintenance on the standby.
+> - Promote the standby to primary.
+> - Perform maintenance on the old primary, which becomes the new standby.
+>
+> This **ensures HA**.

+> [!question]- How does *database engine update* takes place?
+> When you modify the database engine for your DB instance in a Multi-AZ deployment, then Amazon RDS upgrades **both the primary and secondary DB instances at the same time**.
+In this case, the database engine for the entire Multi-AZ deployment is shut down during the upgrade.
+> There is **some down time**.

 - We can easily configure a RDS database to be multi AZ by enabling it in settings.
 - What happens when you *convert a single AZ database to multi AZ*?